How to get an Entry-Level Job in Pharmaceutical Sales

 The third area to consider is your ability to interview.
 When interviewing it is important to note that your enthusiasm and passion come into play when interviewing.
 Good eye contact, a professional image and an overall ability to communicate will make you a strong contender for most pharmaceutical sales jobs.
 Let the interviewer know that you want the position.
 Don’t be afraid to ask the hiring manager for the position.
 This is considered a sales skill, “asking for the next step” or “closing” the sale.
 If you don’t ask for the next step in the interview process, the manager may assume you were not that interested.

-To learn more about resume development or interviewing in medical sales, visit Careers in Medical Sales.
+If you want to learn more about resume development or interviewing in medical sales, visit Careers in Medical Sales.
 It’s a great place to begin learning how to get an entry-level job in pharmaceutical sales.